borenstein-lab/MIMOSA/README.md

 - **file_prefix_signifPos.txt/file_prefix_signifNeg.txt**: subsets of the "nodes" file that were significant at an FDR of 0.1.
 - **file_prefix_cmpAll.txt**: Table of metabolic potential scores across all samples and metabolites.
 - **file_prefix_out.rda**: all of output of the run_all_metabolites for the core comparison analysis that can be loaded into an R session.
+- **full_network_template_all_info.txt**: Table of the full KEGG community network model template combining information on gene families, reactions, and stoichiometry.

 Potential taxonomic contributor analysis:
 - **file_prefix_specContrib.txt**: Table of results of analysis of potential taxonomic contributors for each metabolite (correlations of single-species scores with full community score).
-- **file_prefix__allKOAbundsByOTU.rda, file_prefix_allCMPsAloneByOTU.rda**: Rdata files with gene abundances and metabolic potential scores for each species alone.
+- **file_prefix__allKOAbundsByOTU.rda, file_prefix_allCMPsAloneByOTU.rda**: Intermediate Rdata files with gene abundances and metabolic potential scores for each species alone.

 Potential gene/species contributor analysis: